bryan-o-orellana/Northwind-SQL-project/README.md

-# 🌐 Northwind Sales Analysis — SQL + Power BI Project
+no# 🌐 Northwind Sales Analysis — SQL + Power BI Project

 ## 📘 Overview
 This project analyzes sales data from the **Northwind** sample database using **SQL Server** and visualizes key business metrics in **Power BI**.